Date of Award:

 Angles-only navigation is simple, robust, and well proven in many applications.
 However, it is sometimes ill-conditioned for orbital rendezvous and proximity operations because, without a direct range measurement, the distance to approaching satellites must be estimated by firing thrusters and observing the change in the target's bearing.
 Nevertheless, the simplicity of angles-only navigation gives it great appeal.
 The viability of this technique for relative navigation is examined by building a high-fidelity simulation and evaluating the sensitivity of the system to sensor errors.
 The relative performances of square-root filtering methods, including Potter, Carlson, and UD factorization filters, are compared to the conventional and Joseph formulations.
 Filter performance is evaluated during closed-loop "station keeping" operations in simulation.

 Schmidt, Jason Knudsen, "Analysis of Square-Root Kalman Filters for Angles-Only Orbital Navigation and the Effects of Sensor Accuracy on State Observability" (2010).
 All Graduate Theses and Dissertations.
-Paper 627.
+627.